Learn your child through play!

 - Ask questions.
 Do not just read to them, but also ask them questions about the book you are reading.
 It will increase their interaction, attention and help them to understand more.
 Asking them questions can also improve their comprehension ability.

 - Be a good example.
-If you read as a parent, you can easily encourage your kids to read and inculcate reading habit into them at an early age.
+If you read as a parent, you can easily encourage your kids to read and inculcate reading habits into them at an early age.

 3. Coloring pages